 Eat like a Roman in Osterias and Trattorias

-Italian gastronomy needs no introduction, and your Rome itinerary will be incomplete without a food list to try.
-The variety of pastas is as great as the sauces, but there are some dishes you can’t miss on your list.
+Italian gastronomy needs no introduction, and your Rome itinerary will not be complete without a list of Roman dishes to try.
+The variety of pasta is as great as the sauces, but there are some dishes you can’t miss on your list.
 Spaghetti Carbonara is one of them.
 The sauce is made with bacon, pork cheek, eggs, and black pepper.
 Another classic is Spaghetti all’Amatriciana, which contains olive oil, pork cheek, white wine, tomatoes, pepper, and grated pecorino cheese.